 - The different entry routes available;

 - Exclusive insider tips from experienced Dog Handlers;

 - The interview;

 - Exclusive insider insights about how to pass the selection process.

-FOR A LIMITED PERIOD ONLY we are able to send you our comprehensive 150-page ‘Interview Skills’ guide free of charge.
-This guide has been written by a former fire officer with over 17 years experience.
-As a result, it offers relevant and exclusive information about how to successfully pass job interviews.
-This wealth of professional expertise and on-the-job experience makes it the perfect guide to help you prepare for the dog handler interview!
+THE 150-PAGE INTERVIEW SKILLS GUIDEFOR A LIMITED PERIOD ONLY we are able to send you our comprehensive 150-page ‘Interview Skills’ guide, free of charge.
+This guide has been written by a former fire fighter officer with over 17 years experience.
+As a result, the guide offers relevant and exclusive information about how to successfully pass job interviews.
+This wealth of professional expertise and on-the-job experience makes it the perfect guide to help you prepare for the Dog Handler interview!
 The guide will be sent to you via email within a few seconds of your order being placed.

 A FREE ‘HOW TO GET DOG HANDLER FIT’ INFORMATION GUIDEThe ‘How To Get Police Dog Handler Fit’ information guide has been specifically designed to demonstrate how you can improve your fitness level in order to meet the requirements of this physically demanding role.
 This essential guide is included, free of charge, and will show you how to plan your workouts in order to maximise your potential and significantly increase your levels of fitness and stamina.